airbnb/swift/README.md

   #### Why?

   This makes it so that `if` and `switch` expressions always have the same "shape" as standard `if` and `switch` statements, where:
-  1. The `if` / `switch` keyword is always the left-most token on a dedicated line of code
+  1. The `if` / `switch` keyword is always the left-most token on a dedicated line of code.
-  2. The conditional branches are always to the right of and below the `if` / `switch` keyword
+  2. The conditional branches are always to the right of and below the `if` / `switch` keyword.

   This is most consistent with how the `if` / `switch` keywords are used for control flow, and thus makes it easier to recognize that the code is using an `if` or `switch` expression at a glance.